wearedevx/keystone/cli/doc/ks_ci.md

 Manages CI services.

-	ks ci setup: to get started with CI services;
+  `ks ci setup`: to get started with CI services;
-	ks ci send:  to send environment to a setup CI service;
+  `ks ci send`:  to send environment to a setup CI service;
-	ks ci clean: to remove all secrets and files from a CI service.
+  `ks ci clean`: to remove all secrets and files from a CI service.

 ```